 42 Day – Adult Residential Program is delivered in a way that continues to generate much success for its participants.
 It is a program that combines traditional First Nations, Metis and Inuit culture and spirituality with western-based best practices in the areas of addictions recovery.
 You will experience such activities as traditional smudging and sweat lodges along-side classroom style education sessions and group therapy.
 We provide you with the tools to begin empowering yourself to begin to live a happier, healthy lifestyle.

 90 Day – Young Adult Residential Treatment Program has much of the same elements as the 42 Day Program but focuses on experiential activities and life-skills programming.
 You will experience natural highs and learn how to live life to its fullest through safer, but very challenging and fun activities.
-You will participate in many of the traditional Aboriginal cultural ceremonies and will also be offered educational and group settings but will be provided with more experiential programming.
+You will participate in many of the traditional Indigenous cultural ceremonies and will also be offered educational and group settings but will be provided with more experiential programming.
 Many of these activities are designed to build your skills to face the many challenges of your world as a young adult.
 Examples include wilderness excursions such as camping trips, nature hikes, canoeing, zip-lines and cultural camps.

 Admission criteria for the 42 and 90 Day Young Adult Treatment Program